JoJo & Gran Gran: Production

-There are 44 episodes per series divided into four seasonal blocks.
+With three series, there are 44 episodes per series divided into four seasonal blocks.
 More than 100 people worked on the production; Tom Cousins is the series' producer and Tony Reed its executive producer.
 Leo Espinosa designed the characters.
 BBC Children's In-House Productions announced in 2020 a double season order for a second and third series, set to begin airing in 2022.
-In the United States, the series was released on the Noggin streaming app on 14 June 2021.
+In the US, the series was released on the Noggin streaming app on 14 June 2021.
+It is currently available on Tubi.

 The series is based on Laura Henry-Allain's book.
 The main characters are based on herself and her Saint Lucian-born grandmother, Marie-Helena.
 The High Commission of Saint Lucia and the Saint Lucia tourism authority were consulted for the series.